- What is a Total Hip Replacement?

 It is important to remember that the father of modern hip arthroplasty surgery, Mr John Charnley, a UK surgeon, started doing THR’s around forty years ago.
 He used cemented stainless steel implants with a metal-plastic bearing surface, and his long-term results rival anything achieved today.
 Technological advances should always be taken in to account, but the goals of the individual patient are always paramount.

 The anterior approach is very different.
 This traditionally has not been used for hip replacements for a number of reasons.
 The proponents will tell you that it is much gentler on the muscles, and enables you to get back to work much more quickly.
 Is this a good thing?
-Personally, I would say no. Your hip replacement is a long-term investment you are making in your health – and no matter how “muscle-sparing” the approach claims to be, your muscles need a good period of time to recover before you get back to “normal”.
-It also has around a 100-case learning curve . . . which means the first 100 cases are not going to be crash hot.
-I have revised a number of these types of hip replacements, and mostly the errors are beginners mistakes that have occurred because the surgeon can’t see what they need to do, to put the components in correctly.
+In Dr Shooter’s opinion, no. Your hip replacement is a long-term investment you are making in your health – and no matter how “muscle-sparing” the approach claims to be, your muscles need a good period of time to recover before you get back to “normal”.
+It also has around a 100-case learning curve to perfect the technique.
+Dr Shooter has revised a number of these types of hip replacements, and mostly the errors are beginners mistakes that have occurred because the surgeon can’t see what they need to do, to put the components in correctly.